Māori Emotiki now at user’s fingertips

-Katahi anō te tuatahi o ngā pūmanawa tautono tohu emoji Māori i te ao, ka puta, tōmua i te rā Kirihimete.
-Ko te hunga kaha ki te whakamahi emoji ka taea te whakamahi i ngā Emotiki hōu, e rua rau te nui, e hāngai pū ana ki te ahurea Māori o Aotearoa.

-He roa e tāria ana.
-Ināianei, ko te Emotiki ki o tātou matimati.

-E ai kit e kaiwhakarite a Eru West, "Emotiki was conceptualised about 18-months ago and it has been in development for around nine months so it's been a bit of a process.
-So far since its launch today we've had a few hundred downloads."
+Project Manager Eru West says, "Emotiki was conceptualised about 18-months ago and it has been in development for around nine months so it's been a bit of a process.
+So far since its launch today, we've had a few hundred downloads."

-Na Te Puia ki Rotorua te pumanawa tautono kore utu i hanga mo te Android, mō te Iphone hoki.
-He māori, he kiwi hoki ōna tū āhua, pēnei i te tiki, i ngā tangata, Te Ao Turoa, ngā kararehe, taputapu hoki.
+Created by Te Puia in Rotorua, the free app can be downloaded for Android and iPhone devices.
+It features Māori and kiwi icons including tiki, people, nature, creatures and tools.

 "We really wanted to bring it onto your smartphone to help you communicate in your Māori language or in the fastest growing language these days which is emojis."